jithunarayanan/my-repo/ext3.md

 **Prerequisites**

-- An ext3 file system.
-For information about creating an ext3 file system.
+- An ext3/ext4 file system.
 - An underlying block device of an appropriate size to hold the file system after resizing.

 **Procedure**

-To resize an ext3 file system, take the following steps:
+To resize an ext3/ext4 file system, take the following steps:

 - To shrink and grow the size of an unmounted ext3 file system:
 ```